Heart

 The Transplant

-They had been transplanted from their natural habitat - excised, from the oft mutilated body of our natural world - only to be grotesquely reattached to a dirty tablecloth, as old unwanted trinkets.
+They had been transplanted from their natural habitat - excised, from the oft mutilated body of our natural world - only to be grotesquely reattached to a dirty tablecloth, and sold as old unwanted trinkets.

 It was profoundly sad…